JCluzet/42_EXAM/README.md

  ## A program almost identical to the 42 pool EXAMS

  A program almost identical to the 42 pool EXAMS (for practice)

- ## ⚠️ You MUST have coreutils install for random subject >> brew install coreutils

  <img width="638" alt="Capture d’écran 2021-06-20 à 23 22 40" src="https://user-images.githubusercontent.com/55356071/122689121-b86efd00-d220-11eb-8138-a884334afd1c.png">